Famiclone: Norway

-Chinese Jichang Electronics Co.,Ltd., sent a promotional offer for retailers to produce a famiclones.
+Chinese Jichang Electronics Co., Ltd., sent a promotional offer for retailers to produce a famiclones.
 The offer fell into Unsaco AS hands (distributor of Nintendo), which took actions against piracy.
 Special 301 Watch List from 1994 classified Norwegian and Swedish market shares of counterfeit 8-bit systems as "Limited" (5%-10%).

 Paraguay

 The country was one of the regions on Special 301 Watch List from 1994 due to huge intellectual property issue and authors of the report classified market shares of counterfeit 8-bit systems as "Moderate" (10%-25%).
 The main reason was poorly adopted trademark law which caused other companies to not only buy the rights to the Nintendo brand but also prevent the Japanese manufacturer from advertising its products under that name.
 Nintendo, reached an agreement with the government, which started slow changes of law.
 In the meantime, the government began successful raids on game stores to confiscate pirated systems, but the problem continues.
 The biggest issue, was not the Paraguayan market itself, but its location.
 The port became one of the most important locations for smuggling pirate stuff, which later found its way to countries such as Argentina and Brazil.
-It is estimated that by 1994, 10 milion bootleg game cartridges had been transported through the port.
+It is estimated that by 1994, 10 million bootleg game cartridges had been transported through the port.